noir-lang/noir/docs/docs/developers/getting_started/aztecnr-getting-started.md

 This function is `unconstrained` which allows us to fetch data from storage without a transaction.
 We retrieve a reference to the `owner`'s `counter` from the `counters` Map.
 The `get_balance` function then operates on the owner's counter.
 This yields a private counter that only the private key owner can decrypt.

-## Test with the CLI
+## Compile

-Now we've written a simple Aztec.nr smart contract, it's time to ensure everything works by testing with the CLI.
+Now we've written a simple Aztec.nr smart contract, we can compile it with `aztec-nargo`.

 ### Compile the smart contract